boylesoftware/x2node-records/README.md

 }
 ```

+The `keyValueType` may be `string`, `number`, `boolean`, `datetime` or a single target record type reference (for example `ref(Course)`).
+Regardless of the specified key value type, the key value is always used as a string.

-Note, that for nested object maps there is no requirement for the nested objects to have an id property since the objects are uniquely identified by the map key.
-On the other hand, a nested object or a reference map property definition may include a `keyProperty` property that names the property of the nested object or the referred record type that acts as the map key.
-The key property must be scalar.
-It may not be a nested object property and if it is a reference property it may not be polymorphic.
+Note, that for nested object maps, unlike nested object arrays, there is no requirement for the nested objects to have an id property since the objects are uniquely identified by the map key.

+Also, for nested object and reference maps, instead of using `keyValueType` definition property, the definition may include a `keyPropertyName` property that names the property of the nested object or the referred record type that acts as the map key.
+As with the `keyValueType`, the key property must be scalar, it may not be a nested object, and if it is a reference property it may not be polymorphic.
 For example:

 ```javascript
 {